 Be prepared to handle these feelings with support, and you may need to speak to those children during or after class.
-Be prepared with referral pathways and to address their needs with minimal disruption to the class

-■ Children draw their network of caregivers - a circle in the middle that represents the child with circles around that represent caregivers.
+Be prepared with referral pathways and to address their needs with minimal disruption to the class in the middle that represents the child with circles around that represent caregivers.
 They should draw lines that represent the type of relationship they have with that caregiver (thick line for a strong relationship, dotted for inconsistent, etc.).